sifive/wake/share/doc/wake/tutorial.md

 "0 55 110 165 220 275 330 385 440 495 550 605 660 715 770 825 880 935 990"
 ```

-This hole-oriented syntax is not as powerful as lambda expressions, because
+This hole-based syntax is not as powerful as lambda expressions, because
 each argument can only be used once.
 Furthermore, the functions are created
 at block boundaries, which include `()`s, which can limit their usefulness.
 Nevertheless, this syntax can be convenient.

+The last example also demonstrates the syntax `x | f 0 | g`.
+This should be read
+like the pipe operator in a shell script, feeding the value on the left into the
+final argument of the function on the right.
+Ultimately, it will be evaluated
+as `g (f 0 x)`, but when chaining together multiple transformations to data, the
+pipe syntax becomes more readable.

 ## Data types and pattern matching